 The Chihuahua has a delicate nutritional requirement and it would be best if its diet may contain avocado blended with poultry and brown rice, which resembles its native dietary intake.
 Do not feed the Chihuahua anything that may contain beef or beet pulp.

-Although some will tend to carry their Chihuahuas, it is recommended that the dog should be taken for a walk regularly to keep it physically and mentally fit.
+Although some owners tend to carry their Chihuahuas, it is recommended that they’re taken for a walk regularly to keep physically and mentally fit.
 A body harness is recommended instead of using a collar.

 The Chihuahua is not recommended with small children because it will not tolerate teasing.
 It is also not recommended to be with other larger animals because there is also the possibility that the dog might get hurt due to its very small size.
 It often prefers to be with other Chihuahuas over other breeds although it is a courageous breed and may fearlessly confront other larger animals.